Why is it important?

 It’s important that:

-- Patients have clear, written information about follow up care (and number/person to contact in the event of clinical urgency) before discharge from the ward.
+- Patients have clear, written information about follow up care (and the number/person to contact in the event of clinical urgency) before discharge from the ward.

-- The ward pharmacy team start discharge planning early, ideally under the supervision of the expert pharmacist in IBD.
+- The ward pharmacy team start discharge planning early, under the supervision of the expert pharmacist in IBD.

 - Patients have information about any changes in medication – and these are communicated to the patient’s IBD clinical team, GP and patient's community pharmacist, where appropriate, within 48 hours of discharge.